 This article will take a comprehensive look at using resources and cover the following topics:

-Android Resource Basics – Using default resources programmatically and declaratively, adding resource types such as images to an application.
+Android Resource Basics – Using default resources programmatically and declaratively, adding resource types such as images and fonts to an application.

 Device Specific Configurations – Supporting the different screen resolutions and densities in an application.

 Localization – Using resources to support the different regions an application may be used.